 You’ve probably heard about the gross things that make their way into hot dogs, but you might not have heard about what happens to the pigs who become those hot dogs.
 Here’s what happens:

-1. In nature, after piglets are born, their mothers will clean them and make a nest.
+1. When they’re not in the meat industry, after piglets are born, their mothers will instinctually clean them and make a nest.

 There are few animals who look happier than newborn piglets.
 Adorbz!